Health and Mental Health

 - Are there any resources available to obtain free or low-cost health and dental coverage for children and teens?

-- I need help paying for a family member’s funeral or burial expenses for a death related to COVID-19.
+- I need help paying for a family member’s funeral or burial expenses for a death related to COVID-19, is there assistance?

 - I want to know more about COVID-19 vaccinations for people with disabilities.
 Where can I find this information?